Oracle Licensing in Public Cloud: A Cost Control and Compliance Guide

 - Untracked Sprawl: It’s easy to spin up cloud instances for a project or test and forget about them.
 With Oracle software, every instance counts.
 A common mistake is to run temporary Oracle servers in the cloud without a proper license assignment.
 If those instances persist (or even if they are short-lived but numerous), you might inadvertently exceed your license entitlements.
 Always track Oracle installations via tagging or inventory tools.
 Implement internal processes so that launching any Oracle-based system in the cloud triggers a license check.

 - Miscounting vCPUs: Some administrators assume that if they use half the vCPUs of a cloud VM (e.g., by capping CPU usage), they don’t need to license all vCPUs.
 This is false.
-Oracle requires licensing based on the instance’s maximum vCPU capacity, not on how much CPU you consume.
+Oracle requires licensing based on the instance’s maximum vCPU capacity, not on the amount of CPU you consume.
 For example, running an Oracle DB on an eight vCPU VM, even if idle, still needs licenses for eight vCPUs (which counts as four processor licenses in AWS/Azure).
 Another error is failing to round up – e.g., thinking that one vCPU only needs “half” a license.
 In practice, Oracle would require a full license in that case.

 - Using Non-Authorized Clouds without Clarity: Some companies deploy Oracle on a cloud that is not AWS/Azure/GCP/OCI, thinking a license is a license anywhere.
 Later, during an audit, they are surprised when Oracle asserts that the deployment wasn’t covered under the cloud policy and perhaps should have been licensed differently.
 If you run Oracle on any infrastructure outside the big three or OCI, double-check with Oracle or a licensing expert to ensure you’re compliant.
 You may need to license all physical cores of the underlying hardware because Oracle doesn’t accept the segmentation of that cloud platform.